Multi-billion barrel potential on trend with SNE field in Senegal

 The blocks cover an area of approximately 2,682km2 within the rapidly emerging and prolific Mauritania-Senegal-Guinea-Bissau-Conakry (‘MSGBC’) Basin.
 They lie approximately 30km offshore in water depths ranging from 50 to 1,200 metres.

 From 1,504 km2 of modern 3D seismic data acquired in the blocks, FAR has identified large prospects similar to the ‘shelf edge’ plays FAR is targeting in Senegal.
-FAR has mapped four potentially drillable prospects and leads.
+FAR has mapped several potentially drillable prospects and leads.

 The Gambia, officially the Republic of The Gambia, is the smallest country in mainland Africa and is surrounded by Senegal except for its coastline on the Atlantic Ocean.
 The Gambia is situated on either side of the Gambia River, the nation’s namesake, which flows through the centre of the country.